 Casual Male Retail Group, Inc. together with our subsidiaries is the largest specialty retailer of big & tall men's apparel with retail operations in the United States and London, England and direct businesses throughout the United States, Canada and Europe.
-We operate under the trade names of Casual Male XL, Casual Male XL Outlets, DestinationXL[TM], Rochester Clothing, B&T Factory Direct, Shoes XL and Living XL.
-At July 30, 2011, we operated 377 Casual Male XL retail stores, 60 Casual Male XL outlet stores, 6 DestinationXL ("DXL[TM]") stores and 15 Rochester Clothing stores.
-In August 2011, the Company opened two additional DXL stores in Murray, Utah and Fairless Hills, Pennsylvania.
+We operate under the trade names of DestinationXL®, Casual Male XL®, Casual Male XL Outlets, Rochester Clothing, B&T Factory DirectTM, ShoesXL® and LivingXL®.
+At July 28, 2012, we operated 339 Casual Male XL retail stores, 60 Casual Male XL outlet stores, 29 DestinationXL ("DXL®") stores and 13 Rochester Clothing stores.
 Our direct business includes several catalogs and e-commerce sites which support our brands and product extensions.

 Unless the context indicates otherwise, all references to "we," "our," "ours," "us" and "the Company" refer to Casual Male Retail Group, Inc. and our consolidated subsidiaries.
-We refer to our fiscal years which end on January 28, 2012 and January 29, 2011 as "fiscal 2011" and "fiscal 2010," respectively.
+We refer to our fiscal years which end on February 2, 2013 and January 28, 2012 as "fiscal 2012" and "fiscal 2011," respectively.
+Fiscal 2012 is a 53-week period and Fiscal 2011 was a 52-week period,

 When discussing sales growth, we refer to the term "comparable sales."
 Comparable sales for all periods include our retail stores that have been open for at least one full fiscal year together with our e-commerce and catalog sales.
 Stores that have been remodeled, expanded or re-located during the period are also included in our determination of comparable sales.
-Our Destination XL stores are considered relocations and comparable to all the closed stores in each respective market area.
+Our DestinationXL stores are considered relocations and comparable to all the closed stores in each respective market area.
 We include our direct businesses as part of our calculation of comparable sales since we are a multi-channel retailer, offering our customers convenient alternatives for their shopping.
 The method of calculating comparable sales varies across the retail industry and, as a result, our calculation of comparable sales is not necessarily comparable to similarly titled measures reported by other companies.